Mark Moores

-Mark David Moores (born April 28, 1970) is an American businessman and politician serving as a member of the New Mexico Senate for the 21st district.
-Elected in November 2012, he took office on January 15, 2013.
+Mark David Moores (born April 28, 1970) is an American businessman and politician who served as a member of the New Mexico Senate for the 21st district from 2013 to 2024.
 He was the Republican nominee for the 2021 New Mexico's 1st congressional district special election, which he lost to Democrat Melanie Stansbury.

 Early life and education

 Moores was born and raised in the suburbs of Washington, D.C.
 His mother, who is of Hispano descent, is originally from Española, New Mexico and Moores spent summers and holidays in northern New Mexico.
 After graduating from Walt Whitman High School, Moores moved to New Mexico to attend the University of New Mexico, where he was awarded a scholarship to play football for the Lobos.
 He earned a Bachelor of Arts degree in political science and later an MBA from the Anderson School of Management.

 Career

 Early career

 Moores was the chief of staff for Lieutenant Governor Walter Dwight Bradley and a field representative for Congressman Steven Schiff.
 From 2006 to 2017, Moores was the executive director of the New Mexico Dental Association, where he was responsible for managing free dental clinics across New Mexico.